Need to talk? Call 1800 882 436.

 What is jaundice?

+Jaundice is a yellow discolouration of the skin or the white areas (sclera) of the eyes.
+It usually results from high bilirubin levels in the blood.
 Jaundice in newborns is common.
-It can make your baby’s skin and the whites of their eyes go yellow.
-Mild jaundice occurs in about half of full-term newborns, and is more common in premature babies.
+Mild jaundice occurs in about 1 in every 2 full-term newborns and is more common in premature babies.
 You’re most likely to notice it from the third day after birth.

 What are the symptoms of jaundice?